 Although the survey is now closed, we still welcome your views about IP Inclusive’s value to the IP professions and how you’d like to see it evolve.
 Whether as an individual IP professional or a representative of an IP sector organisation, and whether or not you’re involved in our EDI Charter scheme, feel free to send your input to firstname.lastname@example.org at any time.

-Your feedback will be key to the decisions we take.
+Your feedback is always key to the decisions we take.

-We want to put IP Inclusive onto a more sustainable footing for the future, to allow it to grow whilst maintaining the goodwill of its many supporters.
+We wanted to put IP Inclusive onto a more sustainable footing for the future, to allow it to grow whilst maintaining the goodwill of its many supporters.